-About me: I’m a post-doc researcher at the Oceanographic Institute of University of São Paulo and member of the Earth System Governance, one of Future Earth’s global research projects.
+About me: I’m a post-doc researcher at the Oceanographic Institute of University of São Paulo and member of Earth System Governance, one of Future Earth’s global research projects.
 I work on topics ranging from marine fish ecology and ethnoecology to, most recently, the theory and practice of multi-level ocean governance with a focus on Brazil and the Atlantic.
 I’m actively involved with various academic-based and societal knowledge-to-action networks.
 In addition, I’m also collaborating as science advisor to the Brazilian government in the early evolution of a national marine spatial planning process for the country’s Exclusive Economic Zone (over four million square kilometres of ocean).

-What I am doing with my support: June 2017 was a very special month for the global ocean agenda, and Future Earth’s travel grant allowed me to take part in vibrant meetings in Brussels and New York.
+What I did with my support: June 2017 was a very special month for the global ocean agenda, and Future Earth’s travel grant allowed me to take part in vibrant meetings in Brussels and New York.
 First, I attended a two-day scoping workshop hosted by Future Earth and Belmont Forum at the European Union headquarters in Brussels to support the co-design of a transdisciplinary (TD) ocean research funding opportunity to be launched in 2018.

 On the following week, and inspired by the Brussels meeting, I naturally carried a fresh and sharp sense of opportunity to a turning moment in global ocean affairs – the first ever United Nations Conference exclusively dedicated to the global ocean.
-The outcomes of this conference are helping the global community find out novel ways of partnering around the implementation of Sustainable Development Goal (SDG) 14.
+The outcomes of this conference are helping the global community find novel ways of partnering around the implementation of Sustainable Development Goal (SDG) 14.
 Amid hundreds of highly relevant parallel meetings and topics, I joined other International Council for Science (ICSU) and Future Earth representatives to feed debates around science and technology (see here and here), small-scale fisheries (see here and here, page 39), pollution and ocean governance (see here).
 So far, 1393 voluntary commitments were publicly declared, 13 of which specifically highlighted the key role of early career researchers in the implementation of SDG-14.

 What’s next: This series of meetings offered early career researchers and, in particular, the Future Earth Working Group of the Early Career Network of Networks, the opportunity to join forces with international research and policy communities, in what can be regarded the waking times of transdisciplinary ocean science.
 Back in Brazil, I am left with high expectations.
 I also have renewed enthusiasm and knowledge to support the connection of the global research and policy communities’ vast, but still largely fragmented, knowledge and action capacities into coherent narratives of change towards ocean sustainability at multiple levels.
 The upcoming work of Future Earth’s Ocean Knowledge-Action Network will offer a vibrant, international platform to leverage the contribution of early career researchers and professionals in the upcoming years.

-What I am doing with my support: I delivered a talk at the International Mammalogical Congress (IMC12) in Perth, Australia.
+What I did with my support: I delivered a talk at the International Mammalogical Congress (IMC12) in Perth, Australia.
 I have actively discussed Future Earth with the organising members of the congress, other eminent scientists and delegates and encouraged peers to join the Future Earth network.
 University of Western Australian and Curtin University will share the Future Earth website and information with their students.
 I have already shared the news of my association with Future Earth extensively with my peers at the Nature Conservation Foundation, Snow Leopard Trust, Wildlife Institute of India, National Centre for Biological Sciences and Indian Institute of Science through emails and on social networks (e.g. IMC’s Twitter and Facebook pages).
 I also shared with other networks of researchers working on ecology, conservation and sustainable development involving about 5000 researchers.
 They include Young Ecologists Talk and Interact (YETI), the largest group of early career ecologists and conservationists in India and Students Conference on Conservation Science (SCCS) in Bangalore.

 About me: I am the Dean of Faculty of Environmental Studies at the University of Lay Adventists of Kigali, Rwanda.
 My research interests include climate change impacts on water resources and food security.
-I also founded the Integrated Sustainability Center in Rwanda in in 2016 after I was inspired by attended the Future Earth Young Scientists Networking Conference on Integrated Science in Italy in 2015.
+I also founded the Integrated Sustainability Center in Rwanda in 2016 after I was inspired by attended the Future Earth Young Scientists Networking Conference on Integrated Science in Italy in 2015.
 The centre seeks to contribute to national and regional development through environmental, economic and social initiatives and research for community welfare.

 I have been involved in Future earth activities on evidence and policy, including around the Water-Energy-Food Nexus.
 I was also involved in the first scoping workshop organised by Future Earth on the development of an integrative Ocean Knowledge-Action Network in 2016.